grafana/k6-docs/docs/sources/v0.51.x/using-k6-browser/migrating-to-k6-v0-52.md

 ### Can I promise chain in v0.51?

-If you want to use promise chaining the newly migrated async APIs, You won't be able to do that until the migration.
+If you want to promise chain the newly migrated async APIs, You won't be able to do that until after the migration and release of k6 `v0.52`.
 For example, you can't do this yet:

 {{< code >}}